 3) To help facilitate marine and oceanographic research on a local and national level

 Gulf World Marine Institute (GWMI) is responsible for conducting permitted activities through the National Marine Fisheries Service (NMFS) and the Florida Fish and Wildlife Conservation Commission (FWC).
 These activities contribute to the conservation of endangered and protected species through rescue, rehabilitation and release efforts for stranded sea turtles and marine mammals.
-GWMI’s beach response area (from Ft.
-Walton Beach in Walton County to the St. Marks River in Wakulla County) has one of the highest incidences of marine animal stranding in North America.
+GWMI’s beach response area (from the Florida/Alabama state border to Wakulla County for marine mammals, and from Ft.
+Walton Beach in Walton County to St. George Island in Franklin County for sea turtles) has one of the highest incidences of marine animal stranding in North America.
 GWMI also supports and implements public educational programs that contribute to the understanding of the need to protect these marine animals in the wild.
 As a conservation organization, an important part of the Institute’s program is to bring environmental health awareness to both locals and Bay County visitors.
 This includes the importance of respecting and protecting the Gulf of Mexico habitat where these indicator sea turtle and marine mammal species live with many other forms of marine life.
 Part of the program’s success also involves having excellent working relationships with the local and state-wide sea turtle nesting programs, the local fishing pier management organizations, as well as other environmental monitoring and protection programs.
 NMFS and FWC have written letters in support of our work towards our project’s mission.

-Gulf World Marine Park has carried out the mandates of the Marine Mammal Protection Act and the Endangered Species under the direction of NMFS and FWC since 1972.
-The Institute took over those duties in 2012.
-Gulf World Marine Park remains the Institute’s largest asset provider.
+Gulf World has carried out the mandates of the Marine Mammal Protection Act and the Endangered Species under the direction of NMFS and FWC since 1972.
+The Institute was founded in 2010, and took over those duties in 2012.